LastZactionHero/part_finder/pcb_part_finder/api/CSV_MIGRATION.md

 6. If no project is found, return `None`.
 7. Ensure the database session is closed properly (e.g., using a `try...finally` block or context manager if not handled by a dependency injector).
 8. Remove the old filesystem scanning logic (using `Path`, `iterdir`, `sorted`) from `get_next_project`.
-9. Write unit tests for `get_next_project` using `unittest.mock` to patch the database session/query and verify:
-    - It returns a `project_id` when the mock query returns a project object.
-    - It returns `None` when the mock query returns `None`.
-    - It queries for the correct status ('queued') and orders by `created_at`.

 Context Files:
 - `pcb_part_finder/core/queue.py`